alibaba/pipcook/docs/tutorials/machine-learning-overview.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/2/27/MnistExamples.png">
 </center>

-Next, we will use handwritten digit recognition as an example to introduce how to complete a image classification task completely through [Pipcook][].
+Next, we will use handwritten digit recognition as an example to introduce how to complete an image classification task completely through [Pipcook][].

-In [Pipcook][], we use Pipeline to completely describe a machine learning task.
+In [Pipcook][], we use the pipeline to completely describe a machine learning task.
 We use different plugins in Pipeline to provide different nodes, and then connect the different plugins through Pipeline as a whole.

 In the following, we start writing a Pipeline from loading the [MNIST][] datasets: